-In their simplest terms, mindfulness is compassionate, non-judgmental present moment awareness, while addiction is a compulsion to do something again and again despite harmful consequences.
+In simplest terms, mindfulness is compassionate, non-judgmental present moment awareness, while addiction is a compulsion to do something again and again despite harmful consequences.
 When we are addicted, our ability to choose is reduced.
 This is because the reward pathways in the brain are hijacked by desire and behavior becomes dominated by the mindless pursuit of a particular sensation or experience.
 When we are mindful, we gain the ability to choose.
 This is because we see things more clearly and create space between perception and response so that we can consider our options wisely.

 The conditions for developing an addiction are complicated.
 Genetic vulnerability, health status, environmental stressors, life circumstances, knowledge and beliefs, intensity of reward, and immediacy vs delay of negative consequences all likely play an interconnected role.
 Some of these factors we have a modicum of control over.
 If we know we may be vulnerable to addiction due to family history or that a particular substance or behavior is intensely rewarding with harmful consequences, we can choose not to engage.
 We can educate and care for ourselves so that we have the information we need to make good choices and the resilience to weather the inevitable storms of life without resorting to harmful coping strategies.
 The best approach to managing addiction is prevention.